On the Internal Topological Structure of Plane Regions: Semi-Algebraic Regions

-In the following section, we show atoms in $\atom(A)$ are necessary and sufficient to determine the global nine-intersection relation between $A$ and any other region $A^\prime$.
+In the following section, we show atoms in $\atom(A)$ are necessary and sufficient to determine the global nine-intersection (topological) relations between $A$ and all other semi-algebraic regions.

-\section{Local Characterization of the 9-intersection Relations}
+\section{Local Characterization of the 9-Intersection Relations}

-For two bounded semi-algebraic regions $A$ and $A^\prime$, the 9-intersection relation \cite{EgenhoferH90} between $A$ and $A^\prime$ is defined as
+For two bounded semi-algebraic regions $A$ and $A^\prime$, the 9-intersection relation \citep{EgenhoferH90} between $A$ and $A^\prime$ is defined as

-There are eight different 9-intersection relations between simple regions.
-These are identically the RCC8 basic relation when restricted to simple regions.
-There are, however, 34 different 9-intersection relations if we consider bounded `non-exotic' plane regions \cite{SchneiderB06,Li06-ijgis}.
+by considering the content of the intersection (\emph{i.e.} whether it is empty or not).
+Among the $2^9=512$ possible 9-intersection relations, only eight are realizable between simple regions.
+These are exactly the RCC8 relations when restricted to simple regions (cf. Figure~\ref{fig:RCC8}).
+There are, however, 33 different 9-intersection relations if we consider bounded `non-exotic' plane regions \citep{SchneiderB06,Li06-ijgis}.
 These relations have not been implemented in the current GIS systems.

-This section shows that the 9-intersection relations between two bounded semi-algebraic regions can be characterized in terms of the 9-intersection relations between their atoms.
-We show in Section~4.1 that these atoms are sufficient, and then show in Section~4.2 that they are also necessary.
+This section shows that the 9-intersection relations between two bounded semi-algebraic regions $A,A'$ can be derived from the 9-intersection relations between their atoms.
+Suppose $\atom(A)=\{o_1,\cdots,o_k\}$ and $\atom(A')=\{o_1',\cdots$, $o_l'\}$.
+This means that $M(A,A')$ can be derived from the RCC8 relations in the following $k\times l$ matrix